Peimeng Yin

 Research Interests

-• Structure preserving numerical methods
+• Maximum-principle-preserving numerical methods

-• Dynamical low rank approximations
+• Dynamical low rank approximation

-• Time integration for gradient flows
+• Stable and structure-preserving methods for gradient flows

-• Efficient numerical methods for multiscale problems
+• Computationally efficient methods for multiscale and high-dimensional PDEs

-• Mathematical theory of deep learning and PDE-based data-driven modeling.
+• Mathematical theory of deep learning and PDE-based data-driven modeling

 Selected recent work